falcuun/ArdTempWebAPI/README.md

  	-  Download Arduino Serial Monitor from: [https://github.com/falcuun/SimpleArduinoMonitor](https://github.com/falcuun/SimpleArduinoMonitor)
  	-  Download This Web API
  - Once you have all Downloaded:.
- 	- Plug Your Board to USB port
+ 	- Plug Your Board to USB port.
  	- Compile and Upload the Arduino Sketch to your board
  	- Run the Arduino Monitor, Select COM name and Baud Rate, hit CONNECT and then READ
  	- Check the "WRITE ONE LINE" box and hit "SAVE TO FILE" button and chose your text file